Harry Winer

-Harry Winer (born May 4, 1947, in Detroit, Michigan, U.S.) is an American film and television director, producer, and screenwriter.
+Harry Winer (born May 4, 1947) is an American film and television director, producer, and screenwriter.
 In addition, he is an Associate Arts Professor in the Undergraduate Film and Television Department at New York University Tisch School of the Arts.
-Winer and his wife Shelley Hack are co-presidents of the production company Smash Media, which develops and produces content for motion pictures, television and new media.
+Winer and his wife, Shelley Hack, are co-presidents of the production company Smash Media, which develops and produces content for motion pictures, television and new media.

 Personal life

-Winer is married to former actress Shelley Hack, with whom he has a daughter, Devon Rose (b.
+Winer is married to actress Shelley Hack, with whom he has a daughter, Devon Rose (b.
 1990).
+His father Sidney J. Winer was an entrepreneur.